Did you know that olive oil consumption is expected to increase compared to other vegetable oils and butter?

-According to data from the International Olive Council, there has been a sharp increase in olive oil consumption in most European countries over the past three decades.
+According to data from the International Olive Council, there has been a sharp increase in olive oil consumption in European countries over the past three decades.

-Germany’s consumption has risen from 9,800 tons in the 1991/92 vintage to an estimated 76,900 tons in 2021/22, the report says, while the Netherlands’ consumption has increased from 1,500 tons to 9,600 tons over the same period.
+Germany’s consumption has risen from 9,800 tons in 1991 to an estimated 76,900 tons in 2021, the report says, and the Netherlands’ consumption has increased from 1,500 tons to 9,600 tons over the same period.

-Over the next decade, EU officials expect demand for vegetable oils to be significantly influenced by the production of biodiesel, particularly rapeseed oil.
+Additionaly, EU officials expect demand for vegetable oils to be significantly influenced by the production of biodiesel, particularly rapeseed oil.

-As a result, sunflower oil market growth is expected to be limited to Hungary and Germany, while demand will stagnate in the rest of the EU.
+Sunflower oil market growth is expected to be limited to Hungary and Germany, while demand will stagnate in the rest of the EU.